Where are you located?

 My friend is a minister/officiant and would like to perform our ceremony.
 Can they do that for us?

 You’re welcome to bring your own officiant as long as they are not being paid to perform your ceremony for legal and permitting reasons.
+If you are getting married, your officiant would need to be recognized by the state as a minister to make your ceremony legally binding and to fill out your marriage license.

 I have a friend who is a photographer.
 May we bring our own photographer to take photos?